stefanpabstme/KackCoin/doc/README.md

 Setup
 ---------------------
-[KackCoin Core](http://stefanpabst.me/wallet) is the original MGN client and it builds the backbone of the network.
-However, it downloads and stores the entire history of MGN transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[KackCoin Core](http://stefanpabst.me/wallet) is the original KCK client and it builds the backbone of the network.
+However, it downloads and stores the entire history of KCK transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run MGN on your native platform.
+The following are some helpful notes on how to run KCK on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/mgn-qt (GUI, 32-bit) or bin/32/mgnd (headless, 32-bit)
+- bin/32/kck-qt (GUI, 32-bit) or bin/32/kckd (headless, 32-bit)
-- bin/64/mgn-qt (GUI, 64-bit) or bin/64/mgnd (headless, 64-bit)
+- bin/64/kck-qt (GUI, 64-bit) or bin/64/kckd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run mgn-qt.exe.
+Unpack the files into a directory, and then run kck-qt.exe.

 ### OSX

-Drag mgn-qt to your applications folder, and then run mgn-qt.
+Drag kck-qt to your applications folder, and then run kck-qt.

 ### Need Help?

-* See the documentation at the [MGN Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [KCK Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [MGN Forum](http://forum.stefanpabst.me/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [KCK Forum](http://forum.stefanpabst.me/).
-* Join one of our Slack groups [MGN Slack Groups](https://stefanpabst.me/slack-logins/).
+* Join one of our Slack groups [KCK Slack Groups](https://stefanpabst.me/slack-logins/).

 Building
 ---------------------
-The following are developer notes on how to build MGN on your native platform.
+The following are developer notes on how to build KCK on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)